-No appeal may be lodged against a decision based on a photo finish.
+No appeal may be lodged against a decision of a judge of fact based on a jump start, a track limit violation or a photo finish.

 When no appeal may be lodged to the MotoGP Court of Appeal, the decision of the FIM Appeal Stewards is final.